How to Become a Massage Therapist in NC

 Are you looking for a career change?
 Do you like working with people?
 Or have you always wanted to be a massage therapist and wondered what is required to be a massage therapist in North Carolina?
 Keep reading for all the info you need to know to become a massage therapist in NC!

-The process to become a licensed massage therapist in NC is a little more complicated and EXPENSIVE now, so allow me to break it down into five steps.
+Becoming a licensed massage therapist in NC is a little more complicated and EXPENSIVE now, so let me break it down into five steps.

 1. Attend and graduate from a board-approved school.